dearhive/MashShare/readme.txt

 == Changelog ==

 = {{ version }} =
-* New: Support for PHPunit 6
+* New: Support for PHPUnit 6
+* Fix: Move invisible sub menus from dashboard to MashShare menu section to prevent confusion if a plugin like Menu Editor Pro is active which makes even invisible menu entries visible

 = 3.4.1 =
 * Cleaning up readme.txt.
 MashShare plugin has been disabled on wordpress.org for using too many keywords and a few other issues with its readme.txt